astoilkov/main-thread-scheduling/readme.md

 ## Overview

-The library ensures that:
+The library lets you run computationally heavy tasks on the main thread while:
-- the UI doesn't freeze
+- Your app's UI doesn't freeze.
-- the user's computer fan doesn't spin
+- Your users' computer fan doesn't spin.
-- it can be easily integrated in an existing code base
+- It can be easily integrated into your existing codebase.

-This is accomplished through multiple strategies:
-- Stops task execution when user interacts with the UI.
-Uses `navigator.scheduling.isInputPending()` and fallbacks to [IdleDeadline](https://developer.mozilla.org/en-US/docs/Web/API/IdleDeadline).
-- Global queue.
-Multiple tasks are executed one by one so increasing the number of tasks doesn't degrade performance linearly.
-- Sorts tasks by importance.
-Sorts by [priority](#priorities) and gives priority to tasks requested later.
-- Urgent UI changes are given highest priority possible.
-Tasks with `user-visible` priority are optimized to deliver smooth UX.
-- Considerate about your existing code.
-Tasks with `background` priority are executed last so there isn't some unexpected work that slows down the main thread after the background task is finished.

 ## Use Cases